-Lawrence I. Sills has served as our Chairman of the Board and Chief Executive Officer since December 2000 and has been a director of the Company since 1986.
-From 1986 to 2000, Mr. Sills served as our President and Chief Operating Officer.
-From 1983 to 1986, he served as our Vice President of Operations.
-Mr. Sills is the brother of Arthur S. Sills and Peter J. Sills, each a director of the Company, and is the father of Eric Sills, our President.
+Mr. Sills has served as our Executive Chairman of the Board since March 2016, and as a director of the Company since 1986.
+Mr. Sills has also served as our Chairman of the Board from December 2000 to March 2016, Chief Executive Officer from December 2000 to March 2016, our President and Chief Operating Officer from 1986 to 2000, and our Vice President of Operations from 1983 to 1986.
+Mr. Sills is the father of Eric P. Sills, a director of the Company and our Chief Executive Officer and President.
 Mr. Sills holds an MBA from Harvard Business School and a BA from Dartmouth College.

-We believe Mr. Sills' qualifications to serve as a director and our Chairman of the Board include his wealth of experience and the business understanding that Mr. Sills has obtained from over 40 years of working in various capacities at the Company and in the automotive industry.
-Mr. Sills' knowledge of all aspects of the Company's business and its history, position him well to serve as our Chairman and Chief Executive Officer.
+We believe Mr. Sills' qualifications to serve as a director and our Executive

+Chairman of the Board include his wealth of experience and the business understanding that Mr. Sills has obtained from over 50 years of working in various capacities at the Company and in the automotive industry.
+Mr. Sills' knowledge of all aspects of the Company's business and its history, position him well to serve as our Executive Chairman.
 In addition, we believe Mr. Sills' qualifications to sit on our Board include his and his family's significant ownership interest in the Company, which serves to align his interests with the interests of our other stockholders, and the fact that he represents the third generation of the Sills family which established the Company in 1919.